 My babies are now 10 months old.
 They are healthy, strong, and incredible little miracles.
 The My Brest Friend twin pillow sits tucked away in a closet.
 Somebody wise once said, “Becoming a mother is like discovering the existence of a strange new room in the house where you already live.”
 It’s familiar, new, strange, challenging, and full of love.
 You will give yourself completely so that they can have the very best.
 Just remember to listen to your body, trust your instincts, and be flexible — that is what is best for your babies.

 Rachel Brehm, mother to 7-month-old fraternal twin girls, blogs regularly on eating disorder awareness and insurance denials for eating disorder treatment.
 Brehm writes for an Insurance Law Blog as well as an Eating Disorder Law Blog (rated as one of Top 25 Eating Disorder Blogs of 2012) focusing her writing on insurance advocacy, insurance coverage, body image, eating disorder recovery, and weight stigma.
 As a new contributor to Twiniversity.com, Brehm plans to shift her writing on body image issues in the insurance world to include body image issues in the mommy world.
 Brehm’s writing will address navigating pregnancy and postpartum with eating/body image issues as well as her experiences raising twin girls-and all the “twin moments” that go along with it.
-For more Twiniversity posts by Rachel, click here.
+Read more articles by Rachel on Twiniversity.